Showstopper Cheese Table

 Rachel: A huge success for master-maker Pete Humphries, this cheese applies the same idea to a goat's milk cheese, to stunning effect.

 Other soft cheeses

-Eve: this soft goats' cheese is washed in Somerset cider brandy before bing wrapped in a vine leaf.
+Eve: this soft goat's cheese is washed in Somerset cider brandy before being wrapped in a vine leaf.